Search

 Light output from electric lamps:

-Type Wattage Efficiency (Lumens/watt) Initial Output Flux (Lumens) Average flux output through life of lamp (Lumens)
+Type Wattage Efficiency (Lumens/watt) Initial Output Flux (Lumens) Average flux output through the life of lamp (Lumens)

 Mercury 80 38 3040 2240